psychemedia/middle-english-romances/sir-orfeo.md

 It happened at length that Sir Orfeo broke his silence, and calling all his people together, he told them what he was now minded to do.
 "Friends and companions," said he to them, "I now appoint my steward here to rule in my stead.
 Obey him and serve him, if ye will show your love to me.
 And when, as time goes by, ye shall learn that Sir Orfeo no longer lives and moves upon this earth, then call ye a meeting of all my folk and choose from among yourselves one to be your ruler and prince.
 Now I must away.
 No longer shall I look upon the faces of my friends, but deep in the forests and far from the haunts of men I shall take up my dwelling-place.
 I have lost that which all this world cannot restore, and from this day I renounce all that this world has yet to give."

-With sorrow the people heard these words of their good prince, and all besought him to take ; comfort for his loss, and not to leave them for the hard and desolate life of the pathless forest.
+With sorrow the people heard these words of their good prince, and all besought him to take; comfort for his loss, and not to leave them for the hard and desolate life of the pathless forest.
 But Sir Orfeo was not to be turned from his will.
 He bade them all farewell, and with nothing but his harp in his hands and his cloak upon his shoulders, he set forth on his solitary way.

 A strange life was this that Sir Orfeo now led.
 He who had once been lord of a hundred knights, now wandered forth alone, as poor as the poorest hermit in the land.
 When the night came, he had naught to shelter him but the leaves and boughs of the forest.
 The rain and the sun of the heavens were free to beat upon him, and no shelter he knew from the winds, however boisterous and blustering.
 No eager servers now set rich food before him in bright silver dishes, as in the old days in his castle, but with the labor of his hands he must search for roots and herbs and such other hard fare as the forest yields to answer the needs of the body.
 But all was not hardship for Sir Orfeo in the life of the forest.
 Now again his heart was quiet, and in the still afternoons, or when the night was clear and the stars were glittering in the black sky, then Sir Orfeo would take his harp and play on it.
 Not for the praise of men did he play, for men there were not in the forest to hear him.
 Sir Orfeo's music was like the nuisic of the breeze in the tall grass, and like the singing of many waters as they slip over the mossy rocks beneath the shadows of the trees.
 The very birds of the forest, unafraid, drew near to listen to his harping, and the timorous creatures forgot their tremblings, and the wild beasts of ravin ceased to pursue their prey beneath the sway of the sweet harmony.